 The Right Bag

 Starting with the right bag makes every trip easier.
-Look for something that is big enough to organize everything you need for a quick trip, so your hands are free for dog wrangling!
+Look for one that is big enough to organize all your dog’s things, so your hands are free for your bag and his leash!

-Sleepypod’s Go Bag checks all our boxes.
+We actually have two favorite bags.
+For shorter trips, Sleepypod’s Go Bag checks all our boxes.
 Built for pet travel, this versatile bag is so beautiful and convenient you’ll want one to pack for yourself!
-The strap is comfortable for over-the-shoulder or cross-body carrying, and the stream-lined style includes gusseted side pockets for water bottles or a cell phone.
-There’s a padded main compartment with a pocket for separating documents or cradling a tablet/computer.
+The strap is comfortable for over-the-shoulder or cross-body carrying, and there are plenty of pockets and compartments for organizing your dog’s gear.

 Walking Harnesses and Leashes